Chemical Society: History

 One of the aims of the Chemical Society was to hold meetings for "the communication and discussion of discoveries and observations, an account of which shall be published by the Society".
-In 1847, its importance was recognised by a Royal Charter, which added to its role in the advancement of science, the development of chemical applications in industry.
-Its members included eminent chemists from overseas including August Wilhelm von Hofmann, who became its president in 1861.
-Membership was open to all those interested in chemistry, but fellowship was for long restricted to men.
+In 1847, its importance was recognized by a Royal Charter, which added to its role in the advancement of science, the development of chemical applications in industry.
+Only a decade after the creation of the Chemical Society of London, the society faced financial difficulties.
+Its survival was only possible through a merge with the Government School of Mines, now known as the Royal School of Mines, in 1853.
+One of the major issues was that most Chemical Society members were in London.
+In contrast, most industries were located farther north, with South Lancashire becoming one of the most important parts of the British chemical industry, overshadowing the Chemical Society's work.